|

 No wonder service people become bonded

-to their "brothers" and the experience
+to their "brothers" and the experience they have gone through together."

 "Every chalk outline